 For this reason, Ancient Groove Music has published Four Tudor Settings of the Lord's Prayer, being those by Stone, Parsons, Farmer and Morley.
-The intention is to provide a companion to the responses, which will prove a similarly standard, and hopefully definitive, rendering of Lord's Prayers suitable for singing in church services.
+The intention is to provide a companion to the Preces & Responses, which will prove a similarly standard, and hopefully definitive, rendering of Lord's Prayers suitable for singing in church services.

-This piece is in a class of its own, as it is a rare polyphonic setting of this text.
+This piece is a rare example of a polyphonic setting of this English text.
 Whilst the text is close to the Book of Common Prayer, it is more of a motet than a hymn.
 The piece is in 5 parts, (SAATB) and is a superb example of Sheppard's style, incorporating complex contrapuntal movement and imitation.
 This gem exists only in a Tenor part book of 1578 (British Library Add.
-22597 f15b), however a table book of the same year contains the piece set out for viols (Add.
-31390 f94) and is titled: A book of In Nomines and other solfainge songes of v, vi, vii parts for voices or instruments, followed by the motto Vermis et non homo (I am a worm and no man: Psalm 22, verse 6).
-Consequently the only extant underlay is in the tenor.
+22597 f.15b), however a table book of the same year contains the piece set out for viols (Add.
+31390 f.94) and is titled: A book of In Nomines and other solfainge songes of v, vi, vii parts for voices or instruments, followed by the motto Vermis et non homo (I am a worm and no man: Psalm 22, verse 6).
+Consequently the only extant underlay is found in the tenor.

 The underlay for the other parts is editorial and italicised.
 Text in square brackets in the tenor denotes the editorial filling in of repeat marks.
 The text of the Amen exists as the phrase 'Always so be it' and has been altered for idiomatic conformity.
 The placing of the underlay in the Amen reflects the original phrasing.
 Note values have been halved.
 Each F in the source is sharpened individually; there are no editorial accidentals.
 Ligatures in both sources are marked by a bracket over the notes concerned.
 Small notes are editorial; in the Tenor part they show variation in the viol book from the vocal source.
 A broken tie represents a note which has been split, or joined, to accommodate underlay.
 All barlines and slurs are editorial.
 All punctuation and spelling has been corrected to the Book of Common Prayer, where appropriate.